 Manish has been with Crowne Plaza Auckland since 2015, starting as a room attendant, before moving to the concierge team and working his way up to Chief Concierge in 2019.
 Since hearing about Les Clefs d’Or during his studies at Pacific International Hotel Management School he has set sight on his goal in becoming a member of Les Clefs d’Or.
 Now proudly wearing the Golden Keys on his lapel, this is a huge accomplishment for Manish, opening a door of networking opportunities and personal career development.

-We talked to Manish to find out more about his role as a Chief Concierge at Crowne Plaza Auckland
+We talked to Manish to find out about his role as a Chief Concierge at Crowne Plaza Auckland

-What is the best part about being a concierge?
+What is the best part about being a Concierge?

 What does being a part of Les Clefs d’Or mean to you?

-It really mean a lot to be part of the Les Clefs d’Or Society.
+It really means a lot to be part of the Les Clefs d’Or Society.
 When a guest sees a concierge with Golden Keys, they know that they can put their trust in us.
 As a member of Les Clef d’Or all the members meet on a regular basis where we build a network which we can reach out whenever we need to help our guest.

 What is one of the surprising/most extreme requests you’ve been asked by a guest?

 One of my most extreme request was probably the time when a family of 6 people left their passports in the hotel safe.
-They were driving to the South Island on a Friday evening when they reached Queenstown and realised that they were missing their passports.
+They were driving to the South Island on a Friday evening when they reached Queenstown and realised they were missing their passports.
 They rang the hotel to confirm if they left their passport behind and said that they are flying back to United States on the Monday.

 Unfortunately, the mail service doesn’t operate during the weekends and because it was late afternoon on a Friday it was not possible to courier the item to Queenstown.
 I had a trip organised to the south for my wife’s birthday, so I took the passport with me and got it hand delivered to the guest on Sunday in time for their flight.